Indigenous peoples of Siberia: Ainu people

 Ainu languages are spoken on Sakhalin, Hokkaido, the Kurils, and on the Kamchatka Peninsula, as well as in the Amur region.
 Today, Ainu is nearly extinct, with the last native speakers remaining in Hokkaido and on Kamchatka.

 Mongolic peoples

 The Buryats number 461,389 in Russia according to the 2010 census, which makes them the second largest ethnic minority group in Siberia.
 They are mainly concentrated in their homeland, the Buryat Republic, a federal subject of Russia.
 They are the northernmost major group of the Mongols.

 Buryats share many customs with their Mongolian cousins, including nomadic herding and erecting huts for shelter.
 Today, the majority of Buryats live in and around Ulan Ude, the capital of the republic, although many live more traditionally in the countryside.
 Their language is called Buryat.

 In Zabaykalsky Krai of Russia, in Mongolia and China, there are also the Hamnigans—a Mongolic ethno-linguistic (sub)group as Mongolized Evenks.

+In Altai Republic and Altai Krai of Russia there exists a community of Altai Oirats.
+The government does not write them in as a distinct ethnic group and misidentify them as Altaians or Kalmyks.
+They mostly live in the steppe part of the Altai Republic or around Barnaul in the Altai Krai.
+They number about 2,000-4,500.